yccui/charles/index.md

 ## Charles Cui [崔元]

 PhD Student in Computer Science

 Northwestern University

 I am currently a first-year PhD student at Northwestern University.
-I received my Bachelor's degree at Oberlin College, where I was grateful to be advised by Sam Taggart.
+I received my Bachelor's degree at Oberlin College, where I was grateful to be advised by [Sam Taggart] (http://samueltaggart.com/).

 ### Research Interets